 Anyway.

-This Coffee Braised Pot Roast Recipe is kind of a coffee-lover’s dream.
+This pot roast is kind of a coffee-lover’s dream.
 The flavor is rich and the coffee sort of boosts all of the other things in the pot.
 Being totally honest, it was YEARRRSSSS before I could make a decent pot roast.
 My mom has all the Midwest meat and potato skills, but I missed the boat.
-When I was originally testing this recipe I was THRILLED when it turned out to but ultra tender and all the delicious things you want a pot roast to be.
+When I was originally testing this recipe I was THRILLED when it turned out to be ultra tender and all the delicious things you want a pot roast to be.

-Heat a little oil and sprinkle all sides of a 3 or 4 pound beef chuck roast with coarse ground black pepper and kosher salt.
-Over medium high heat, brown all sides of the roast and then remove it to your slow cooker.
-Saute onions in the drippings left in the pan until they are golden brown.
-Then add garlic, thyme, a little kosher salt, more coarse ground black pepper and onion powder.
+Heat a little oil in a large skillet and sprinkle all sides of a 3 or 4 pound beef chuck roast with coarse ground black pepper and kosher salt.
+Then, over medium high heat, brown all sides of the roast.
+Once its brown, remove it to your slow cooker.
+Reduce the heat in the skillet to medium and sauté thinly sliced onions in the drippings left in the skillet until they are golden brown.
+Then add garlic, thyme, a little more kosher salt, coarse ground black pepper and some onion powder.

-Add coffee and balsalmic vinegar and then bring it all to a boil.
+Add coffee and balsalmic vinegar to the skillet and then bring it all to a boil.
 Reduce the heat and simmer for a minute.
 Then add all of it to the slow cooker with the beef roast.

-Add potatoes if you like, and then cover and cook on high for 5 hours or on low for 7-8 hours.
+Add coarsely chopped big pieces of potatoes if you like, and then cover and cook on high for 5 hours or on low for 7-8 hours.
 Halfway through tuck carrots and celery in with the roast, recover and continue cooking.

 Ingredients